robcarver17/skipperman/docs/volunteer_rota_help.md

 # Sorts and filters

-By default all volunteers are shown, and they are in the order they were added to the event in (which can be quite useful - if you go to the end of the event after it's been updated, you can see straight away which new volunteers you have).
+By default, all volunteers are shown, and they are in the order they were added to the event in (which can be quite useful - if you go to the end of the event after it's been updated, you can see straight away which new volunteers you have).
 We can use sorting and filtering to change the order and only see a subset of volunters.

 ***
 ***